Part 1 - UK AI regulation

 • Published a 4-part consultation series on generative AI and data protection, which it responded to in December 2024

-• In January 2025, announced that it will publish a single set of rules for those developing or using AI
+• In January 2026, announced that it will publish a statutory code of practice focusing on the use of AI and automated decision-making for those developing or using AI

 • Launched an initial review into AI models in May 2023